funcool/cljs-testrunners/README.md

 This package exists because clojurescript does not provides something like this out of the box.
 And printing results in console is not really useful.

-Additionally, this package provides slightly more compact.
+Additionally, this package provides slightly more compact console output.

 ## Quick Start